 - Security: to protect sensitive information from unauthorized access.

 - Disaster Recovery: to ensure that documents, knowledge bases and other information repositories are protected against loss caused by man-made or natural disasters.

 - Training: periodic training sessions to help employees keep up to date with new features and new tools.

 How to Develop Your Knowledge Manager Skills?

-There are a number of avenues that are available for knowledge manager candidates who want to improve their skills, and hence their value in the marketplace.
+Many avenues are available for knowledge manager candidates who want to improve their skills and hence their value in the marketplace.

-Most universities don't offer degrees in knowledge management.
-However, a degree in business administration or information technology is highly beneficial for those interested in taking on the role of a knowledge manager.
+Most universities don’t offer degrees in knowledge management.
+However, a degree in business administration or information technology is highly beneficial for those interested in taking on the knowledge manager role.
 A college degree carries a lot of credibility in the marketplace and can help you stand out from the competition.
 Candidates with advanced degrees also command higher levels of compensation.

-A degree can help candidates learn many of the technical skills that are required for the knowledge manager role, such as IT, information architecture, information management, and project management.
+A degree can help candidates learn many of the technical skills required for the knowledge manager role, such as IT, information architecture, information management, and project management.

-A degree however can't help candidates with learning the non-technical skills that are required for the role.
+A degree, however, can’t help candidates learn the non-technical skills required for the role.